Creating a Rule of Life: Embodying Faithful Wholeness in Every Season Course

 The invitation to create and live into a rule of life is, at its heart, an invitation to join God in the work of redeeming chaos by creating cosmos.
 To welcome beauty, order, and wholeness.
 To name the priorities, postures, practices, and rhythms you want to form—and be formed by.
 Because, whether you're aware of it or not, you are being formed by the forces and expectations around you.
 In creating a rule of life, you become intentional about the values and dynamics that shape who you are becoming.

-This is our most-asked-for resource—and one we've been dreaming and planning from the very beginning.
+This is our most-asked-for resource—the one we've been dreaming and planning from the very beginning and now refining throughout 2021 in our first three cohorts.

-Specifically, we hope that in working through this 8-week course you will:
+Specifically, we hope that in working through this course you will:

 - Become more attentive to God’s invitation to shape your life according to God's love